MayTSAI/Network-Analysis-of-Game-of-Thrones/README.md

 Data Frame including:

-Source / Target: two nodes that are linked by an edge
+Source / Target: Two nodes that are linked by an edge

 Type: The network between two characters ( directed or undirected edges )